Historical and Contemporary Textiles & Fiber Art

 Scholar • Curator • Artist

-The 2016 George Hewitt Myers Award from The Textile Museum and George Washington University Museum honored Yoshiko Iwamoto Wada for her remarkable work as an artist, curator, historian, and teacher in the textile and fiber art world.
-With over forty years of experience, Yoshiko has continually advocated and advanced the historical and contemporary textile and fiber art field.
-She travels throughout the world giving lectures and workshops, and participates in conferences to build greater insight into the world of fiber and textiles.
-Yoshiko is president of the World Shibori Network, founder of Slow Fiber Studios, and Adjunct Professor at the Institute of Textile and Costumes , Hong Kong Polytechnic University.
+The 2016 George Hewitt Myers Award for the lifetime achievement in the filed of textile art from The Textile Museum and George Washington University Museum honored Yoshiko Iwamoto Wada for her work as an artist, curator, historian, and teacher.
+With over forty years of experience, Yoshiko has continually advocated and advanced the historical and contemporary textile and fiber art field and actively has been teaching worldwide.
+The Smithsonian Institution’s Renwick Gallery of American Crafts awarded her the James Renwick Alliance Award for the 2010 Distinguished Craft Educator-Master of Medium award.
+She travels extensively giving lectures and workshops, and participates in conferences to build greater network of artists, scholars, artisans, businesses, growers of cotton and natural dye plants across the world.
+Yoshiko is president of the World Shibori Network, founder of Slow Fiber Studios, and Adjunct Professor at the Institute of Textile and Costumes Hong Kong Polytechnic University, from 2011 to 2019.

-She co-chaired successfully the 10th ISS with Alejandro de Avila in Oaxaca, Mexico in November 2016.
-She is already planning the 11th ISS in Japan in 2018 and leading a study tour to India in February and March 2017 for the Slow Fiber Studios.
+She co-chaired successfully the 10th ISS, International Shibori Symposium, with Alejandro de Avila in Oaxaca, Mexico in November 2016.
+She is already planning the 11th ISS in Japan in 2018 and leading a study tour to Japan and India in 2017 and 2018 for the Slow Fiber Studios.

-She co-chaired the 9th International Shibori Symposium with Zhao Feng at the China National Silk Museum (CNSM), Hangzhou October 31-November 4, 2014.
+She co-chaired the 9th International Shibori Symposium (ISS) with Zhao Feng at the China National Silk Museum (CNSM), Hangzhou October 31-November 4, 2014.
+See all the ISS she has co-chaired since 1992.

 Join her at an upcoming event, workshop, or lecture.